 I think many of us can be guilty of thinking of a plane ride and trip abroad when it comes to our summer holiday plans.
 We want to guarantee the weather, enjoy new cultures and see different sights and have some amazing experiences.
 But, because many of us automatically assume a holiday means Europe or further afield, we can often forget that we have some amazing destinations right in the country we live in.
 There are some people who live abroad who actually come here for a holiday, who would have thought?
 But it got me thinking about considering an alternative holiday destination this year, and the UK has so much to offer, I thought I would share with you some of my thoughts and suggestions.
-Maybe it will inspire you to book your own staycation at one of the UK hotspots.
+From half term holiday breaks in the north east glamping to holiday cottage beach breaks on the Welsh coast, prepare to be inspired to book your own staycation at one of the UK hotspots!

 A city break